ihaveamac/9.6-dbgen-xmls/README.md

  - `slot0x25keyX.bin` (SHA-256: 7e878dde92938e4c717dd53d1ea35a75633f5130d8cfd7c76c8f4a8fb87050cd) (only needed when decrypting Secure2 if your 3DS is below version 7.0 or if you're using arm9loaderhax)
  - `slot0x18keyX.bin` (SHA-256: 76c76b655db85219c5d35d517ffaf7a43ebad66e31fbdd5743925937a893ccfc) (only needed when decrypting Secure3 on certain New3DS exclusive titles if you're using a Old3DS or if you're using arm9loaderhax)
  - `slot0x1BkeyX.bin` (SHA-256: 9a201e7c3737f3722e5b578d11837f197ca65bf52625b2690693e4165352c6bb) (only needed when decrypting Secure4 on certain New3DS exclusive titles on any console)
-- `seeddb.bin` with the seed of the game (only needed if the rom came from the eShop and it isn't cryptofixed)
+- `seeddb.bin` with the seed of the game (only needed if the rom came from the eShop and isn't cryptofixed)
-- A basic knowledge on how to use a terminal/command line
+- A basic knowledge on how to use the terminal/command line

 ### Decrypting the rom

 #### Preparations

-If your rom is a .3ds, then just run `ncchinfo_gen_exefs.py` on it.
+If your game is a .3ds/.cci, then just run `ncchinfo_gen_exefs.py` on it.
 ```
-python ncchinfo_gen_exefs.py rom.3ds
+python ncchinfo_gen_exefs.py game.3ds
 ```
 It should generate a file named `ncchinfo.bin`.
 If the script only prints "Done!" or the `ncchinfo.bin` size is 16 bytes, then your rom may not be valid.

-If your rom is a .cia, then you will have to extract the contents out of the CIA and then run `ncchinfo_gen_exefs.py` on the main content.
+If your game is a .cia, then you will have to extract the contents out of the CIA and then run `ncchinfo_gen_exefs.py` on the main content.
 ```
-ctrtool --contents=contents rom.cia
+ctrtool --contents=contents game.cia
 ```
 This should create files starting with the same name specified in the `--contents` argument, if so, run `ncchinfo_gen_exefs.py` on `contents.0000.xxxxxxxx` (replace `xxxxxxxx` with the value in the filename).
 If nothing was extracted, then the CIA your using may be invalid.